-For DXM models without an LCD, use the button to bind the ISM radio.
-For models with an LCD, use the ISM menu to bind the radio.
+For DXM models without a LCD display, use the button to bind the ISM radio.
+For models with a LCD display, use the ISM menu to bind the radio.

 LED Operation

 The LED located on the ISM radio module indicates power and communications traffic.
 ISM board LED operations also display on the LED on the right side of the I/O base board.